swagtop/bevy-flake/docs/details.md

 couple of packages that are helpful for Bevy development.
 The environment for these packages can be overridden with ones own configuration.

+The packages contain what you would expect, with the binaries wrapped in a shell script made by the `wrapExecutable` function.
+This wrapper goes through a couple of steps, that change the environment based on the configuration of `bevy-flake`.

+These are the steps:

+  1. The args are parsed
+  2. The base environment is set up
+  3. The 'sharedEnvironment' is set up
+  4. The environment for the specific target you're using is set up
+  5. The 'prePostScript' section runs
+  6. The 'postScript' section runs
+  7. The executable wrapped is run.

 ## How does `bevy-flake` work?